 - 1943 - Due to wartime travel restrictions, spring training camps begin opening in northern locations.
 Some of the locales include Bear Mountain, New York (Brooklyn Dodgers), French Lick Springs, Indiana (Cubs and White Sox), Asbury Park, New Jersey (Yankees), Medford, Massachusetts (Boston Red Sox) and Wallingford, Connecticut (Boston Braves).

 - 1957 - In what is believed to be the largest offer for a player to date, Cleveland Indians general manager Hank Greenberg reject a million-dollar offer for left-handed pitcher Herb Score from Boston Red Sox GM Joe Cronin.
 Greenberg refuses, saying that Cleveland is interested in building for the future, not in selling its premier ballplayers.
 Score won 20 games in 1956 and led the American League with 263 strikeouts.
-Unfortunately, six weeks later, Score will be struck in the eye by a batted ball by Gil McDougald and will win only 19 more games over the rest of his career.
+Unfortunately, six weeks from now, Score will be struck in the eye by a batted ball by Gil McDougald and will win only 19 more games over the rest of his career.

 - 1970 - The Cleveland Indians and Seattle Pilots play an exhibition game with the experimental X-5 ball, which is reported to be five per cent livelier than a regulation ball.
 The Pilots beat the Indians, 19 - 14.
 One week later, Commissioner Bowie Kuhn orders the livelier ball to be discontinued.